BigDataBiology/sardyne/notes/stream-notes.md

 ## 2024-06-25

-- Used Uniref100.KO database to get estimates of sizes by KO
+- Used Uniref100.KO database to get estimates of sizes by KO (work committed to `wip` branch)
 - Installed seaborn into sardyne conda environment

 ## 2024-06-18